khuongtran19/coding-challenge/README.md

 **Compare between Single and Double Linked List**
 - They are almost identical except there is an additional pointer to previous nodes.
 - Double Linked List better than Singly Linked Lists for finding nodes and can be done in half the time.
-- However, they do take up moer memory considering the extra pointer.
+- However, they do take up more memory considering the extra pointer.

 # STACKS
 A LIFO (Last In First Out) data structure.
 The last element added to the stack will be the first element removed from the stack.\